luisvinicius167/mockstate/README.md

 ### Data Flow
 In riotux data flow is unidirectional, as it should be in Flux:

-* The component triggers action calls;
+* The component triggers action calls.
-* Actions dispatch mutations that change the state;
+* Actions dispatch mutations that change the state.
 * Changes in state flow from the store back into the component via handler.

 ### Principles:
 * Application state is held in the store, as a single object.
 * The only way to mutate the state is by dispatching mutations on the store.
 * Mutations must be synchronous, and the only side effects they produce should be mutating the state.

 ### Store:
 The **Store** is basically a container that holds your application state.
-There are two things that makes a riotux Store different:
+There are two things that makes a __riotux__ store different:

  * The Store are **reactive**.
 Your Component can observe changes in the store state, and when the state is changed, your component will be notified.

  * You cannot directly mutate the store's **state**.
 The only way to change a store's state is by explicitly dispatching mutations.

 Creating a riotux Store is pretty straightforward - just provide an initial state object, and some mutations: